|There will be no service at the Portslade URC on 27th July.

 PRIDE is knowing that although yesterday may have been written by another’s hand that tomorrow is yours.
 It is the blank slate upon which you write the pages that you want, the magical unfolding of the story of your heart.
 It is whatever you want it to be, an expression of character and the bright flame of your creative Spirit.
 Obstacles may bar your way but the wings of the butterfly have strength and you simply fly around them.
 You see yourself the way you truly are, reflected in a landscape that cannot help but mirror your power, and the world is changed.
 Such is the power of PRIDE.

-Monday (Every Monday) 7:00pm – 9:00pm Young adults group at Laura and Phoebe’s home in Brighton.
+Monday (Every Monday) 7:00pm – 9:00pm Young adults group at Andrew and Sj’s home in Newhaven.
 For more details speak to Pastoral Support team member Andrew Ramage on 07905 537618